 Some people advance as the years go by but not us!
 Our latest project is going back to World War 1 and the famous Sopwith Camel F1.
 I would like the work to be as authentic as possible – a reproduction and not a replica.
 The plans are original but I can always do with more information on the Sopwith Camel, pictures and parts from 1917.
 The Sopwith Camels are being built for the French vintage register.
 Patrick Siegwald is my licensed engineer .
 Originally my primary role was the woodwork for 4 aircraft but I have had to extend my activities as the shortage of knowledge and skills became apparent.
 I am now completing 2 Camels.
-My aircraft F-AZZC is the prototype, being used to test all elements of the build.
-On 27th May 2015 we passed a significant milestone – the first inspection and classification by OSAC, the French civil aviation authority.
-September 2017 leClerget engine ground runs in the Camel included bloc-tube and fuel setting checks and switching between pressure and gravity tanks.
-OSAC inspector present on one run.
-DGAC authorised the test flight.
-On 24th September conditions were perfect and all went well until around 150 feet when the engine cut.
+My first aircraft F-AZZC was the prototype, being used to test all elements of the build.
+Most of the detailed pages on the Sopwith feature this aircraft.
+The DGAC authorised the test flight and on 24th September conditions were perfect and all went well until around 150 feet when the engine cut.
 The arrival back on the runway wasn’t pretty.
 I am OK but the Camel less so.
 I am now concentrating on my number 2 project, F-AZZB.

 Original Sopwith drawings came from a 35mm film of the Sopwith Schedule.
 They were re-photographed and digitized on the computer.
 We have other original documentation.
 Purchased Replicraft drawings came on 6 large sheets and appear to have been redrawn from the Sopwith originals.
 Contacts have helped source other drawings but we still have information gaps and there are a number of inconsistencies.